ileacosmin/SmartKnob/readme.md

 ## Home Assistant Setup

 The knob communicates with Home Assistant via an MQTT broker.
+The complete configuration for Home Assistant can be found in its dedicated repository:

+* **Home Assistant Configuration Repository:** [ileacosmin/SmartKnob-homeassistant-cfg](https://github.com/ileacosmin/SmartKnob-homeassistant-cfg)

-The integration requires two main parts in the Home Assistant configuration:
+The integration requires two main parts in the configuration:

 1.  **`configuration.yaml`**: Defines the MQTT sensors that listen for state updates from the knob (e.g., the current mode, brightness value, color hue, etc.).
 2.  **`automations.yaml`**: Contains the logic that translates the knob's state changes into actions (e.g., when `sensor.smartknob_brightness_value` changes, call the `light.turn_on` service).